-Remove raw water thermostat housing and inspect screen on inlet side of thermostat housing.
+There is a thermostat housing on the outlet side of each exhaust manifold.
+Remove each raw water exhaust thermostat housing and inspect.
 Clean as required.
-This filter must be inspected and cleaned the first 25 hour inspection.
-The filter must be inspected every 50 hours or once a year thereafter.
+This thermostat must be inspected and cleaned at the first 25 hour inspection.
+The thermostat must be inspected every 50 hours or once a year thereafter.